• Skip to primary navigation

 • Dip your cookies into the icing when they're completely cooled so they're hard and cool enough to handle.

-• Let them dry for up to one hour and enjoy!
+• Let them dry for one hour to let icing completely harden, and enjoy!

 chamomile tea shortbread cookies 4